Search for 4th of July and July Calendar Events and

 Bands, Walking Clowns, Acrobats, Flowers, Balloons and Fun for

-Following the Parade, there will be a Picnic at Dunphy Park from 12 noon-5pm.
+10am-4pm - 4th of July Picnic and Family Fun at Dunphy Park.
 Enjoy live entertainment, food, raffles, annual tug-o-war and the famous Egg Toss!
+Live music all day starting at 12 noon.

 Bay provides a